-Posted by Howard Trott on Wednesday, March 27, 2019 Under: Guest Security Articles
+Posted by Howard Trott on Wednesday, March 27, 2019 Under: Corporate Security

 Let's face it; VIP's are not just people who walk down a red carpet amid throngs of popping flashbulbs and screaming fans.
 Today's VIP may be the CEO of your corporation, or the keynote speaker at your next big industry convention.
 Corporate security encompasses many images, from the gentleman opening up the door to the car while holding an umbrella, to the guard standing at the doorway checking badges and credentials.
 Today's face of corporate security has changed.
 Many times you may not even realize that there is security present.
 The person may blend in and be providing a more vigilant but subtle presence, so as not to alert or alarm others.
 Because Corporate Security has so many facets to it, it can be hard to know what is available, or what to look for when comparing companies.

 Plan for Security In Advance of the Event

 Do you have a special corporate event that is in the planning stages?
 The best time to start looking at your security options for that event is as soon as possible.
 The sooner you start, the easier it will be to match the rest of your event to the flow of the security plan that is in place for the event.
 A good security plan needs time.
 The more time that an agency has to create a plan, and refine it, the better overall security will be when it comes time for the event.
 Let's look at some of the questions and options that you might want to consider, when looking at once Security Company over another and comparing pricing and services.

 Know What You Want and Need Before Hiring a Security Company